For Mentors | Staff Mentorship Program

 Application & Selection Process

-To apply to serve as a mentor in the program, please submit your resume.
+To apply to serve as a mentor in the program, please submit your information here.

 Once the pool of mentors and mentees have been identified, the Mentoring Committee will host an informal mixer, which will serve as a casual way for potential mentors and mentees to meet.
-Each potential mentee will schedule an informational interview with his or her prospective mentor.
+Potential mentees may schedule an informational interview with his or her prospective mentor.
 You will have a chance to provide input on the mentees you meet, and the committee will conduct the “match” process.
+The mentorship committee will conduct the “match” process and send out the final match in the month of November.

 For more information about being a mentor, contact a member of the mentorship committee at email@example.com.